Totalisator Agency Board: Media

 The TABs have extensive radio networks in Australia, except in Victoria (racing coverage instead provided via RSN 927, operated by Racing Victoria).
 All these networks share the National Racing Service, a continuous broadcast of thoroughbred, harness and greyhound racing.
 This makes up the bulk of these networks' content.
 Collectively, these networks own more radio licences than any other group in Australia – however, their terrestrial coverage is less than the ABC, as they primarily run on low-power narrowcast licences that have tiny wattages.

 Racing coverage still operates, however, on commercial licences in Victoria (RSN, via 3UZ in Melbourne, 3BT in Ballarat and 3SR in Shepparton), Sydney (Sky Sports Radio, via 2KY - having been previously acquired by the NSW TAB via Sky Channel) and Brisbane (RadioTAB, via 4TAB, formerly 4IP).

 Tabcorp own a racing television network in Sky Racing; originally acquired by the New South Wales TAB in 1998.
 This was originally provided (as Sky Channel) to hotels and clubs via satellite, later extending to home subscription TV platforms such as Foxtel, and eventually expanded to two channels to accommodate an increased racing schedule.
-Sky Racing shows virtually all racing coverage covered by TAB tote markets, although some of this content is now sublicensed from entities such as Racing.com, as well as from the free-to-air TV rights holder of the Melbourne Cup carnival (currently Network 10).
+Sky Racing shows virtually all racing coverage covered by TAB tote markets, although some of this content is now sublicensed from entities such as Racing.com.

+Due to Australian anti-siphoning law surrounding the Melbourne Cup, the rights to that carnival are separately sold by the Victoria Racing Club, with Sky Racing in the past sublicensing races from a free-to-air TV broadcaster (most recently Network 10 as of 2023).
+From 2024, Tabcorp holds a direct stake in the VRC carnival rights, on-selling content to the Nine Network to satisfy free-to-air broadcast requirements.

 New Zealand

 The TAB in New Zealand is the sole legal betting operator located in New Zealand.
 Bookmaking had been made illegal in New Zealand in 1911, replaced initially by on-course totalisators at thoroughbred and harness racing tracks, and later expanded with authorisation of a TAB in 1949.
-Notably, modern greyhound racing did not obtain totalisator betting until much later, with on-course so-called "equalisator" betting - with wagering permitted on a random drawn greyhound - permitted effective 1 August 1972, eventually leading to off-course TAB coverage in 1981.
+Notably, modern greyhound racing did not obtain totalisator betting until much later, with on-course so-called "equalisator" betting - with wagering permitted on a random drawn greyhound – permitted effective 1 August 1972, eventually leading to off-course TAB coverage in 1981.

 At times the government entity operating the TAB has also regulated the racing codes, such as the 2003 introduction of the New Zealand Racing Board.
 Following reforms to the operation of the racing industry in New Zealand in 2020, the organisation - now relieved of its regulation of the codes - is once again known as TAB New Zealand.
+The management rights for TAB New Zealand have since been franchised to multinational gaming entity Entain effective June 2023.